CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 # Intermediate Phase (6 -> 8.5 Years)

 During this period, I was able to unit test faster, with most tests being made in seconds to minutes.
 I could now TDD in new projects that hadn't been developed yet.
-I started attending a learning ensemble every week, and there I learned the mechanics of how to write my tests first, how to refactor code with unit tests, and how to design tests to be concise.
+I started attending a learning ensemble every week.
+There I learned the mechanics of how to write my tests first, how to refactor code with unit tests, and how to design tests to be concise.
 I did plateau during this phase as my learning sources had not changed in long enough.